tariq7299/final-project-cs50/frontend/public/to-do.md

     },
 - Use vue js router hooks in compoenents instead of using 'if' statments to check the route (), from vue documents (https://router.vuejs.org/guide/advanced/navigation-guards.html)
 - Choose a better navigation bar, and adjust it (Like removing the search field, assigining links...etc)
+- Fix the bug in calender found in addExpenses.vue and addTransactions.vue, I CAN"T CHOOSE A DATE from ALL monthes, only some selected months !

 ## Home.vue
 - Make the nav bar stick at top by bootstrap not plain css